• Skip to primary navigation

 By Jasmine Sufi R.TCMP, Traditional Chinese Medicine Practitioner and Acupuncturist.

-2020 has been a whirlwind of ups and downs, we got thrust into our first lockdown that put us in a frenzy of fear.
-We were advised to reduce the risk of spreading COVID 19 we had to stay away from work, school, family, and friends.
-The COVID 19 virus has adapted and mutated to take advantage of our social behaviour and use our interactions to continue to survive and thrive.
-10 months later we are continuing to limit contacts and we wonder how this will affect us in the years to come.
+2020 has been a whirlwind of ups and downs– we were thrust into our first lockdown that put us in a frenzy of fear.
+We were advised to reduce the risk of spreading COVID-19; we had to stay away from work, school, family, and friends.
+The COVID-19 virus has adapted and mutated to take advantage of our social behaviour and use our interactions to continue to survive and thrive.
+10 months later, we are continuing to limit contact and we wonder how this will affect us in the years to come.

 The Biology of Isolation

 The human species has long evolved to be social beings.
 We have adapted to live in family and community settings that allow for constant daily interaction with others.
 These interactions are what shapes our personalities and has evolved our brains to crave and reward us for the interactions we have with others.
-Simply interacting with others has been found to release oxytocin and dopamine, neurotransmitters in our brain that help us feel happy and helps reduce cortisol levels, helping us to reduce stress.
-A hug, feels amazing because it releases serotonin another feel good neurotransmitter that uplifts our mood, makes us calmer and helps us be more confident.
-Our daily interpersonal relationships help us be happier, help us manage stress, boosts our immune system, reduces anxiety and improves the health of our brain by protecting it from neurodegenerative diseases.
+Simply interacting with others has been found to release Oxycontin and dopamine– neurotransmitters in our brain that help us feel happy and helps reduce cortisol levels, helping us to reduce stress.
+A hug feels amazing because it releases serotonin– another feel good neurotransmitter that uplifts our mood, making us calmer and helping us become more confident.
+Our daily interpersonal relationships help us to be happier, manage stress, boost our immune system, reduce anxiety and improve the health of our brain by protecting it from neurodegenerative diseases.

 Our Strength Is Our Ability To Adapt!